leclampin44/water-level/README.md

 ## Antenna

-You may need to extend the range of the ESP32.
+You may need to extend the wifi range of the ESP32.

 By default the range is already not so good, but inside a box and from a long distance of the Wifi access point...
 It can be complicated.